CityOfVirginiaBeach/objective-c-style-guide/README.md

  * Never declare an ivar unless you need to change its type from its declared property.
  * Don’t use line breaks in method declarations.
- * Prefer exposing an immutable type for a property if it being mutable is an implementation detail.
-This is a valid reason to declare an ivar for a property.
- * Always declare memory-management semantics even on `readonly` properties.
+ Always declare memory-management semantics even on `readonly`
+ * Always declare non-atomic
+ * Prefer lazy instantiation for readonly properties
  * Declare properties `readonly` if they are only set once in `-init`.
  * Don't use `@synthesize` unless the compiler requires it.
 Note that optional properties in protocols must be explicitly synthesized in order to exist.
  * Declare properties `copy` if they return immutable objects and aren't ever mutated in the implementation. `strong` should only be used when exposing a mutable object, or an object that does not conform to `<NSCopying>`.
- * Avoid `weak` properties whenever possible.
-A long-lived weak reference is usually a code smell that should be refactored out.
+ *  `weak` properties should be used for delegates
  * Instance variables should be prefixed with an underscore (just like when implicitly synthesized).
  * Don't put a space between an object type and the protocol it conforms to.